irisdingbj/proposal/Support HSM with attestation in cert-manager for CA issuers and Self Signed Issuers.md

 The HSM(Hardware Security Module) using PKCS11 interface provides a way following PKCS standard to hide the private key, where only the reference to the underlying key is provided there by not exposing the key in memory (in the clear).

 Enhance cert-manager CA issuer and Self signed Issuers with HSM support.
 A new HSM controller will be added to take care of HSM related operations.
-An attestation controller will be added to handle HSM attestation and integrate with a Key Management Service(KMS).

 ## Motivation